IBM/data-prep-kit/README.md

 Support for additional data formats are expected.

 ### Toolkit Design:
-The toolkit is a python-based library that has ready to use scalable ray based transforms.
+The toolkit is a python-based library that has ready to use scalable Ray based transforms.
 We use the popular point [parquet](https://arrow.apache.org/docs/python/parquet.html) format to store the data (code or language).
 Every parquet file follows a set [schema](tools/ingest2parquet/).